Debt help is readily available, as long as you know where to look for assistance.

 Fees can be very high at these third-party companies, which can make your debt even worse in the long-term.

-Paying down your debt over time is, generally, the best solution to avoid additional fees and other lenders becoming involved.
+Paying down your debt over time is generally the recommended solution to avoid additional fees and other lenders becoming involved.

 Since many borrowers who find themselves in debt do so after an emergency, you should try to avoid increasing your debt as you pay off the emergency bills.

-If you find yourself in debt due to poor financial habits, then you need to first address those before you will find any success in paying down your debt.
+If you find yourself in debt due to poor financial habits, then you should first address those before you can find any success in paying down your debt.

 If you simply cannot meet your financial obligations, then you can look into the more drastic options that require more immediate relief.